Discovery is inconsistent

 We respect your privacy.
 See our privacy policy.

-Add Open for Agents to your WordPress site like any other plugin, then enable Standard Tools to generate a built-in read-only baseline instantly.
+Add Open for Agents to your WordPress site like any other plugin, then start from conservative read-only defaults.

 Click image to enlarge